Horizon-independent Preconditioner Design for Linear Predictive Control: Spectral Properties

 The same analysis can be performed on the other terms on the main diagonal, which only differ by where the left summation ends and the right summation is offset to.
 Therefore, the main diagonal of the matrix sum $H_{Q} + H_{P}$ is composed of blocks with all the same terms.
 A similar analysis can be done on all diagonals above and below the main diagonal, showing that they are also composed of blocks with all the same terms down the diagonal.

-Since all the diagonals are composed of the same blocks down their length, the matrix sum $H_{Q} + H_{P}$ is block Toeplitz, and the resulting Hessian $H_{c}$ is block Toeplitz as well, since $H_{R}$ is already known to be block Toeplitz.
+Since all the diagonals are composed of the same blocks down their length, the matrix sum $H_{Q} + H_{P}$ is block Toeplitz, and the resulting Hessian $H_{c}$ is block Toeplitz as well, since $H_{R}$ and $H_{K}$ are already known to be block Toeplitz.

 To construct the matrix symbol for $H_{c}$ when $P$ is the solution to the DARE, we examine the elements in the matrix $H_{Q} + H_{P}$ and how they relate to the case when $P = Q$.
 Note that when $P = Q$, the individual elements of the matrix $H_{Q}$ have a summation that terminates at the horizon length.
-Since the matrix symbol is based on the infinite-dimensional matrix, if the matrix $H_{Q}$ is extrapolated to a horizon of infinity, the summations in $H_{Q}$ will all terminate at infinity.
-Therefore, the sum $H_{Q} + H_{P}$ will have the same blocks as the infinite-dimensional $\tilde{H}_{Q}$ when $P = Q$, so the Hessians for the cases when $P = Q$ and $P$ is the solution to the DARE will both have the same matrix symbol. \end{proof}
+Since the matrix symbol is based on the infinite-dimensional matrix, if the matrix $H_{Q}$ is extrapolated to a horizon of infinity to form $\mathbf{H}_{Q}$, the summations in $H_{Q}$ will all terminate at infinity.
+Therefore, the sum $H_{Q} + H_{P}$ will have the same blocks as the infinite-dimensional $\mathbf{H}_{Q}$ when $P = Q$, so the Hessians for the cases when $P = Q$ and $P$ is the solution to the DARE will both have the same matrix symbol. \end{proof}